webgriffe/lib-monetaweb2/README.md

 ### Payment initialization

-You can generate a payment initialization URL using the `GatewayClient`:
+You can generate a payment initialization URL using the `GatewayClient` class:

     $gatewayClient = new Webgriffe\LibMonetaWebDue\Api\GatewayClient();
 	$getPaymentPageInfo = $gatewayClient->getPaymentPageInfo(